 See those large buttons?
-Notice that they are actual buttons and you can feel the click when you press them.
-They also have contrasting white print on a black background.
+Notice that they are actual buttons; you can feel the click when you press them.
+They also have contrasting white prints on a black background.
 This makes the functions easier to see.

 It does come with ear bud style headphones.
 These may not work well for seniors with hearing aids.
-So, you might need a pair of aftermarket headphones.
-I have some recommendations for you here.
+So, you might need a pair of aftermarket headphones (see my recommended headphones for seniors here)

 It does need 2 AA batteries (not included) for music on the go.
 And, if you want to plug it up at home or in the car, you will need to buy a separate AC/DC adapter for it.

-In terms of the CD player, it has large, easy to use button controls.
-There is also repeat function if they get hooked on a favorite song!
+In terms of the CD player, it has large, easy-to-use button controls.
+There is also a repeat function if they get hooked on a favorite song!

-The built-in speakers are high quality but there is also a headphone jack for private listening.
-There are many ways you could listen to your favorite music with this versatile device.
+The built-in speakers are high quality, but there is also a headphone jack for private listening.
+You can listen to your favorite music with this versatile device in many ways.

-It’s also a clock, alarm clock, and FM radio player with 10 presets.
+It’s also a clock, alarm clock, and FM radio player with ten presets.
 It will even charge your cell phone through the USB port.

-It’s a great option for dementia patients too with its preset and repeat functions.
+It’s also a great option for dementia patients, with its preset and repeat functions.